moderneinc/springboot-migration-workshop/maven-plugin-adventure/README.md

 ```shell
 git diff
 ```
+If you look at the results you should see that:

+  * The `@Autowired` annotation was removed
+  * JUnit 4 has been replaced with JUnit 5
+  * `javax` has been replaced with `jakarta`
+  * The code has been migrated to Java 17 and text blocks are used
+  * Some best practices are applied (such as adding the `public` test method modifier)

 ## (Optional) Fix Static Code Analysis Issues

 If you have time, we recommend trying out one of the most important recipes in